-This is a general outline of a recent trip to Spokane, and parts of Idaho and Montana.
-The total trip took 10 days and was done in early August.
+This is a general outline of a recent trip to Spokane, including parts of Idaho and Montana.
+The total trip took 10 days and was in early August.
 The best time for warmer weather and more comfortable conditions is between mid July and mid August.
-Because gold mining was one of the main reasons for the trip you will note several days below will show “gold mining” as the main activity.
+Because gold mining was one of the main reasons for the trip several days below show “gold mining” as the main activity.

 We rented a car from Thrifty at the Spokane Airport and made a circle covering the states mentioned above, drove through Glacier National Park and finally ended up in Spokane at the end of the trip.
-All routes taken and my day by day itinerary are included.
-For us, this trip was partially a gold mining trip along with a sightseeing one.
-This means that if you were taking this trip for the sightseeing you would have about 4 or 5 extra days then we had.
-This means that you would have more time for beautiful parks such as Glacier and Waterton Peace Park in northern Montana and southern Alberta.
-NOTE: Most of the towns or parks that we mention below have their own coverage later in the article.
-That is where we will mention our experiences, attractions, and go into more travel detail.
+For us, this was a combination gold mining and sightseeing trip.
+If you use our itinerary as a guideline for planning your trip and are not into gold mining, allow an extra 4 or 5 extra days for the overall trip.
+You would have more time for beautiful parks such as Glacier and Waterton Peace Park in northern Montana and southern Alberta.

-Day 1 We flew from San Francisco International to Spokane.
-We found that if you live near a major airport taking an air porter bus to the airport is very convenient.
+Day 1 We flew from San Francisco International (SFO) to Spokane.
+We found that if you live near a major airport taking an airporter to the airport is very convenient.
 This saves the hassle of driving and fighting traffic.
-If you are going to be on vacation for more then 4 or 5 days taking the air porter instead of driving also makes sense because you save the cost of parking your car in the long term parking section at the airport.
-Our flight left SFO at 8:15am so we were touching down in Spokane around 10am.
+In addition, for those on vacation more then 4 or 5 days taking an airporter instead saves the cost of having to park a car.
+Our flight left SFO at 8:15am; we touched down in Spokane around 10am.
 This gave us the rest of the day to get situated and to drive to our final destination.

-We found the Spokane Airport to be very user friendly.
-It is much smaller then the San Francisco Airport and as a consequence, easier to navigate.
-You will see about 6 or 7 rental car companies lined up near the main exit and entrance to the Spokane airport.
+We found the Spokane airport to be very user friendly.
+It is much smaller then SFO and as a consequence, easier to navigate.
+Six or seven rental car companies are lined up near the main exit.
 We chose Thrifty car rental because they provided the cheapest rates of any of the rental companies.
-They provided unlimited mileage and you could leave the gas tank almost empty on your return trip.
-Luckily there was a big two week international travel conference being held in Spokane so there was lots of maps and travel information available at the airport.
+They provided unlimited mileage and one could leave the gas tank almost empty on the return trip.

-Instead of visiting Spokane on this day we hopped on the 90 freeway going east towards Coeur d’ Alene.
-This quaint town on a beautiful lake is 30 miles east of Spokane, just over the Idaho state border.
+Instead of visiting Spokane this day we hopped on the 90 freeway heading east towards Coeur d’ Alene.
+This cute town is located on a beautiful lake just 30 miles east of Spokane, over the Idaho state border.
 Then we drove through the old town of Wallace.
 Wallace is about an hour from Coeur d’ Alene.
-From here we took a small windy paved road from 6th street in Wallace to an even smaller mining town called Murray.
+From here we took a small windy paved road from 6th Street in Wallace to an even smaller mining town called Murray.
 Murray is about 25 miles from Wallace.

 Day 2 We spent this day mining near the river next to Murray.
 Whenever mining we would always camp out.
 This saved a lot of expenses.